Lokeshvuddagiri/Lokeshvuddagiri/README.md

 - 👋 Hi, I’m @Lokeshvuddagiri
-- 👀 I’m interested in software testing
+- 👀 I’m working as a Quality Assurance Enginner with having an experience of 2.4 years in Software Testing Field.
-- 🌱 I’m currently learning manual testing and automation testing using selenium with java
+- 🌱 I’m having good working experience in manual testing and automation testing using selenium with java
-- 💞️ I’m looking to collaborate on software testing
+- 💞️ I’m upskilling myself by automating some realtime web applications.
 - 📫 How to reach me ...
-You can reach me through linkedin profile
+You can reach me through linkedin profile https://www.linkedin.com/in/lokesh-vuddagiri-1b0509200

 <!---
 Lokeshvuddagiri/Lokeshvuddagiri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.